shopware5/devdocs/source/designers-guide/theme-startup-guide/index.md

 ```

 ### Differences between the Shopware 4 and Shopware 5 structure
 Shopware 5 themes, like in Shopware 4, are still divided in great sections, with multiple subsections each.
-In addition we've divided the template files even smaller parts to increase the reusability and maintainability.
+In addition, we've divided the template files even smaller parts to increase the re-usability and maintainability.

 For example, we splitted the product box template file ```box_article.tpl``` in smaller parts which can be found in the ```listing/product-box``` directory.